Send us an email at [email protected] and we would be happy to chat with your landlord/property manager and answer any questions that may have.

 If you are located in our service area please sign up here to find out if you are in a location we can reach from our network.
 A Warren Wireless agent will verify serviceability and usually respond within 24 hours of your request.
 If we determine you are within our coverage area, you can book a technician to arrive at your address within 2-3 business days.
 Once our installer is on-site, the installation process typically takes about 3 hours to complete.
 Once set up, your connection will be active and access to the Internet will be available immediately.

-We use FCC-approved antennas that transmit data using 2.4 GHz, 5 GHz, and 24 GHz signals, similar to the radios in your wifi router, cell phone, or iPad.
+We use FCC-approved antennas that may transmit data using 2.4 GHz, 5 GHz, 24 GHz, and 60 GHz signals, similar to the radios in your wifi router, cell phone, or iPad.
 These small antennas are installed on your home’s roof by one of Warren Wireless’ professional installers.
 We then run a Cat5e/Cat6/Cat6a Ethernet cable into your home.